Cold Weather: Tips On How To Save Money on Your Energy Costs

 South East Water customers can claim several water-saving devices for free.
 You can claim free showerheads, plugs, shower and teeth timers, flow regulators, and more.
 Eligible customers can claim the free products here.

 Are you washing up by hand?
-If so, use a washing-up bowl rather than just keeping your hot water running.
-Your boiler will be using a considerable amount of energy keeping you supplied with hot water, so reduce this as much as possible by using your washing-up bowl.
-You'll then not use as much water as running the tap constantly.
+If so, use a washing-up bowl rather than leaving the hot water running.
+Your boiler uses a considerable amount of energy to keep you supplied with hot water, so reduce this as much as possible by using your washing-up bowl.
+You'll then use less water than if you ran the tap constantly.

 Are you heating every room in your house?
 If so, do you really need to?
 If you have a spare bedroom or any other unused space, consider turning off the radiator in that room.
-Heating areas that aren’t occupied can lead to unnecessary expenses on your energy bill.
+Heating unoccupied areas can lead to unnecessary energy costs on your bill.
 By selectively operating your radiators, you can significantly reduce heating costs and improve overall energy efficiency.
-Additionally, upgrading to energy-efficient vinyl windows can further enhance your home's insulation, keeping warm air in during the winter and reducing the demand on your heating system.
+Additionally, upgrading to energy-efficient vinyl windows can further enhance your home's insulation, keeping warm air in during winter and reducing your heating system's workload.

-If you have water radiators, bleed these every few months, and by doing this, the air leaks out of the radiator, and this space is then replaced by water, which, when heated, will increase the room's heating efficiency.
+If you have water radiators, bleed them every few months.
+This lets air escape from the radiator, and the space is then replaced with water, which, when heated, increases the room's heating efficiency.
 You could also invest in thermostatic radiator valves, which allow you to program your individual radiators to specific temperatures around the house and this means you can make particular rooms you use a lot warmer than rooms that you aren't using as much, so you're spreading your energy costs around the house and not paying to heat rooms to a higher temperature, that you are actually using.

 You should consider using a Smart Home system or a smart thermostat, such as Hive or Nest, which allows you to control your heating via an app or website.
-I use Hive (Use this link for 15% off a purchase of the equipment), which allows me to keep an eye on the house's temperature and turn the heating on or off, as needed, from anywhere in the world.
-Using the app easily allows me to put our heating on a timer, so it's only on when we are there and not when we're out and about; therefore, I'm not paying to heat an empty house, and those energy savings can add up, (the cat can look after itself, after all, it does have fur!)
+I use Hive (Use this link for 15% off the equipment), which lets me keep an eye on the house's temperature and turn the heating on or off, as needed, from anywhere in the world.
+Using the app easily allows me to put our heating on a timer, so it's only on when we are there and not when we're out and about; therefore, I'm not paying to heat an empty house, and those energy savings can add up (the cat can look after itself, after all, it does have fur!)

 If you feel cold, instead of instinctively heading for the thermostat to turn it up, put on some additional clothing first.
 It costs nothing to add an extra jumper or another pair of socks, but it does cost money to heat your house.
 Consider using a blanket, electric blanket, or duvet when sitting on the sofa watching TV; this will keep you warm and cosy, and won't cost you a penny apart from the electric blanket.
 However, these are very energy-efficient and do a great job of warming you up.

-Regarding turning up your thermostat, increasing the temperature to a higher number will not affect how fast your home will warm up!
-The water heating system will only work at the same speed, no matter how high you turn the number, so don't adjust that dial; you're wasting your time and money!
+Regarding turning up your thermostat, increasing the temperature won't affect how quickly your home will warm up!
+The water-heating system will only work at the same speed, no matter how high you turn the dial, so don't adjust that dial; you're wasting your time and money!
 Consider using space heaters or fans for a quick warm-up if you need immediate warm air.
 It may be worse for your electric bill, but in some situations, such as older homes or those with poor insulation, using a device like this to heat just one room can be more convenient.
 Remember to close the doors!

 Ensure to use draught excluders around window frames and doors if you notice cool air coming in from outside.
 The letterbox is often a problem area.
-Make sure you close doors around the house to keep the heat and cold where you want it to be, and make sure that you close and tuck your curtains behind the radiator to ensure that the heat from the radiator is radiating to the room, not the window.
+Make sure you close doors around the house to keep the heat and cold where you want them, and tuck your curtains behind the radiator to keep the heat from the radiator radiating into the room, not the window.
 Use draught-proofing foam strips to keep heat in around loft hatches; I know my loft hatch leaks cold air from the roof, so that's high on my priority list to sort out.

-For many homes, replacing a simple loft hatch with a purpose-built roof access solution can substantially cut draughts and improve thermal performance while also making maintenance safer and easier.
+For many homes, replacing a simple loft hatch with a purpose-built roof access solution can substantially reduce draughts, improve thermal performance, and make maintenance safer and easier.
 Look for insulated, weather-sealed models that are designed to fit your roof build and provide secure rooftop entry without compromising the loft's insulation.
 For comparison and specification details, see roof hatch design options, which outline insulation ratings, seals and mounting styles to help you choose the right solution.
-A correctly specified hatch often reduces heat loss and removes a common source of cold air ingress.
-If you don't use your fireplace, block the chimney with an inflatable pillow or fit a cap over the chimney pot to prevent cold air from entering and lowering the temperature in your home.
-Proper insulation will help your energy bill by reducing heat loss, attic insulation will make a big difference, but the more you do, the more expensive it is, of course, but the savings on your heating bills and your lower energy usage may make this more cost-effective than you think, over time.
+A correctly specified hatch often reduces heat loss and eliminates a common source of cold-air ingress.
+If you don't use your fireplace, block the chimney with an inflatable pillow or fit a cap over the chimney pot to prevent cold air from entering and lowering your home's temperature.
+Proper insulation will help your energy bill by reducing heat loss.
+Attic insulation will make a big difference, but the more you do, the more expensive it is.
+Of course, the savings on your heating bills and your lower energy usage may make this more cost-effective than you think over time.

 If you or someone you live with is receiving benefits, talk to your energy supplier to see what help is available through the Energy Company Obligation (ECO).
 Under the ECO scheme, available in England, Scotland and Wales, energy suppliers must install energy efficiency measures in the homes of those who need them most.
 You may get help with the cost of: * insulation work, for example, loft insulation or cavity wall insulation. * replacing or repairing your boiler - or other upgrades to your heating.
 You might be eligible for help if you live in private housing and get one of the following benefits: